catseye/Chrysoberyl/README.markdown

 *   `acronym-for` -- expanding the name of the node
 *   ...

+Each node can have a `domain`, which influences how breadcrumbs are arranged.
+For example, domain of lingography is Chris Pressey.
+Domain of everything which does not specify a domain is Cat's Eye Technologies.
+(This scheme is, of course, subject to modifications)

 In addition, nodes of particular types may have fields that have meaning for that type.